 Head lice infestations are a common problem for children in the school setting.
 Each year we see cases of head lice in the Belton School District.
 Anyone can get head lice, and their presence does not indicate unsanitary conditions.
 Lice DO NOT spread disease.
 You may help keep this situation under control by checking for head lice often.
 It is our objective to protect all children and decrease the cost and inconvenience incurred by you as a result of head lice.
 Students will be removed from school only if live lice are present and should only be out of school long enough to receive appropriate treatment.

 - Lice are spread by head-to-head contact and by sharing personal items such as hats, combs, brushes, scarves, bedding, and clothes.

 - Lice DO NOT jump or fly.
 They crawl and can fall off the head.
 They do not live longer than 48 hours off the head.
 The ones that do fall off are thought to be dying and weak and not viable.
 They only lay their eggs while on the head.
-The eggs do not hatch if they fall of the head.
-Nits which are more than ½ inch from the scalp are dead or empty and will not hatch.
+The eggs do not hatch if they fall off the head.
+Nits that are more than ½ inch from the scalp are dead or empty and will not hatch.

 - Head lice are insects that live on human heads only.
 Lice do not spread to or from pets.

 - If your child is infested with lice it will take 7 to 10 days from when the eggs are laid until they hatch.

 - If your child has head lice, he/she/needs to stay home until treatment has occurred and no live lice are seen.
 Nits are not considered live lice.

 - Call your healthcare provider or pharmacy for advice.
 Recommended treatment includes using either a prescription or store-bought lice-killing product.